ultimateai/Blog/README.md

 ---

+### CSS Overrides

+Inside the `/assets/styles/custom/` folder you'll find a few SASS files which contain Ultimate theme overrides.

+`assets/styles/custom/_variables.scss` contains all variables the Argo Theme provides.
+They already are customized to the Ultimate brand.
+If you need to change or define any other variables, this is the place to do so.
+`assets/styles/custom/_styles.scss` does the same as above just for CSS styles.
+You can use all SASS specific syntaxes as well as all variables defined in the file mantioned above!
+`assets/styles/custom/teamtailor-widget.scss` contains style overrides for our teamtailor widget embedded in the career page.
+---

 ### Images

 Inside the `/assets/img/` folder you'll find a few images included with the theme.

 `favicon.png` – you should replace this with the favicon image you'd like to use for your website.

+Also we moved all brand related images into the `/assets/img/brand` folder.

 ---